Experimenter Publishing: Proceedings

 The largest creditors were the paper supplier, Bulkley Dunton Co. ($154,406), Art Color Printing Co. of Dunellen, N.J. ($152,908) and Edward Langer Printing Co., ($14,614).
-On February 20, 1929, an involuntary petition in bankruptcy was filed against the Experimenter Publishing Company on behalf of Daniel A. Walters ($2,030), Marie E. Bachmann ($2,094) and Robert Halper ($2,095).
-The fact that minor creditors forced the bankruptcy has nourished various conspiracy theories over the years.
+On February 20, 1929, an involuntary petition in bankruptcy was filed against the Experimenter Publishing Company on behalf of Daniel A. Walters ($2,030), Marie E. Bachmann ($2,094) and Robert Halpern ($2,095).
+The fact that minor creditors forced the bankruptcy had nourished various conspiracy theories over earlier years.
+However, in reality, S. John Block's law offices had Bulkley and Art Color as clients: Walters & Halpern – junior lawyers – and Bachman – legal sectretary – all worked for Block and each had one of the very many past-due bills assigned over to them to commence proceedings.
 The total liabilities were estimated at $600,000 and assets at $182,000.
 Federal Judge Mack appointed the Irving Trust Company as the receiver.
 Hugo Gernsback spoke to the press afterward and said: "Plans are being formulated to reorganize and continue publication as heretofore.
 I am authorized to say this by the receiver."

 The April 1929 issues of Radio News (on the newsstand March 10), Amazing Stores and Science and Invention were the last to feature Hugo Gernsback as editor.
 The Irving Trust appointed publisher Bergan A. MacKinnon as circulation manager and Arthur Lynch as managing editor.
 The WRNY stayed on the air and the magazines did not miss an issue.
 The bankruptcy proceedings were enthusiastically covered in the news and gossip columns of the New York City press.